 A trip to Harrods is like stepping into a luxury shopping whirlwind.
-The colors, the fashion, the excitement — it’s easy to understand why the largest department store in Europe attracts over 15 million shoppers per year.
+The colours, the fashion, the excitement — it’s easy to understand why the largest department store in Europe attracts over 15 million shoppers per year.

-Head to the recently revamped food halls which really do live up the description of ‘the world’s greatest food emporium.’
+Head to the recently revamped food halls which really do live up to the description of ‘the world’s greatest food emporium.’